michaelt/streaming-network-tcp-examples/README.md

     serverToUpper = do
         putStrLn "Opening upper-casing service on 4000"
         serve (Host "127.0.0.1") "4000" $ \(client,_) ->
-          toSocket client $ Q.map toUpper $ fromSocket client 4096
+          fromSocket client 4096 -- raw bytes are received from telnet user or the like & Q.map toUpper        -- we map them to uppercase & toSocket client      -- and send them back

 we start it in one terminal:

     term1$ streaming-network-tcp-examples ServerToUpper
     Opening upper-casing service on 4000

-then in another terminal we can write
+then in another terminal we can telnet to it:

     term2$ telnet localhost 4000
     Trying 127.0.0.1...